 , Kathy has been revamped as Katherine "Kate" Kane, a lesbian and a Jew who is much less of a Distaff Counterpart

 weeks following Infinite Crisis

 , she filled in for the Caped Crusader while he went on his self-discovery journey.
-In the wake of Batman's recent death
+She became the star of Detective Comics

 Previous to her series, in 52